microsoft/AI-For-Beginners/README.md

 Each lesson contains some pre-reading material (linked as **Text** above), and some executable Jupyter Notebooks, which are often specific to the framework (**PyTorch** or **TensorFlow**).
 The executable notebook also contains a lot of theoretical material, so to understand the topic you need to go through at least one version of the notebooks (either PyTorch or TensorFlow).
 There are also **Labs** available for some topics, which give you an opportunity to try applying the material you have learned to a specific problem.

 Some sections also contain links to **MS Learn** modules that cover related topics.
 Microsoft Learn provides a convenient GPU-enabled learning environment, although in terms of content you can expect this curriculum to go a bit deeper.

-Course sections also include the links to **PAT**s - Progress Assessment Tool, a list of items that you are likely to get to know after completing the module.
-You can review it and assess your progress on the course yourself.

 # Getting Started